Employee offboarding done right saves you from chaos

 You never know what sort of feedback you might receive or what the future holds.
 What’s important is the offboarding process is positive and doesn’t add unneeded stress.
 It’s better to have a friend than a foe.

-First, double-check the employee passion schemes rules to make sure you are in compliance with everything.
+First, double-check the employee pension scheme rules to make sure you’re in compliance with everything.

-Second, calculate the final retirement payment for your employee with the help of the accounting and HR team to see what he/she is entitled to.
+Second, calculate the final retirement payment for your employee with the help of the accounting and HR team to see what they’re entitled to.

-Third, provide a helping hand by gradually, over the course of two weeks (or more, depending on the notice) reduce the working hours for the employee until his/her retirement day.
+Third, provide a helping hand by gradually, over the course of two weeks (or more, depending on the notice), reducing working hours for the employee until their retirement day.

 They’ve probably been with you for a long ride and deserve to be honored and recognized.

-Once, my boss at a large company wasn’t able to attend an employee’s retirement party because he had an important meeting to go to.
+Once, my boss at a large company wasn’t able to attend an employee’s retirement party because he had an important meeting.

 An hour later, she was tagging him in hateful paragraphs on Facebook about “not being appreciated” while dragging the company’s name through the mud.

-Be kind and understanding, do it behind closed doors, don’t humiliate them, be gentle, have a witness, have tissues at hand…
+Obviously, you’ve heard all about how to fire an employee before — be kind and understanding, do it behind closed doors, don’t humiliate them, be gentle, have a witness, have tissues at hand.

 The best practice when firing employees is to never have hired them in the first place.